Germany: Angela Merkel's CDU to decide new leader on April 25 | DW | 24.02.2020

 Merkel's initial heir apparent resigned as party leader earlier this month following the controversy surrounding her party's cooperation with the far-right Alternative for Germany (AfD) party in the eastern state of Thuringia.

 The furor erupted over the ousting of the socialist Left party state premier.
-This spurred accusations that center-right parties CDU and the business-friendly FDP had voted for the first time with the anti-immigration party, despite repeated vows not to.
+This spurred a national scandal after it was revealed center-right parties CDU and the business-friendly FDP had voted in league for the first time with the anti-immigration party, despite repeated vows not to work with the AfD at any level.
 The move was seen as Kramp-Karrenbauer's grip on the party further slipping.

 Read more: Troubled Thuringia gets fresh election dates